yoshidayasutaka/mcp/src/cfn-mcp-server/README.md

 **Example**: Get the schema for AWS::S3::Bucket to understand all available properties.

 ### get_request_status
-Get the status of a mutation that was initiated by create/update/delete resource **Example**: Give me the status of the last request I made
+Get the status of a mutation that was initiated by create/update/delete resource.
+**Example**: Give me the status of the last request I made.

+### create_tempalte
+Create a Cloudformation template from created or listed resources.
+**Example**: Create a YAML template for those resources.

 ## Basic Usage